chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 Using the Z-Test to see if mean score of wine lover score differ between the Active and Cancel user group yields:

-We get a result of Z = -12.196, p-value = 0.000
+Result of z = -12.196, p-value = 0.0000

-At $\alpha$=0.02, a p-value of 0.0000 means we reject the null hypothesis test, it's really likely there is a difference between the mean wine lover score between the active group and cancel group.
+Coclusion, at alpha=0.02, a p-value of 0.0000 means we reject the null hypothesis test, it's really likely there is a difference between the mean wine lover score between the active group and cancel group.

 Apply the same treatment for the dog owner column.
 <BR>
 Since the distribution of the data is already symmetric, transformation of data is not needed.

-For the dog owner column, we get a result of Z = 1.132, p-value = 01288.
+For the dog owner column, we get a result of z = 1.132, p-value = 01288.

-At $\alpha$=0.02, a p-value of 0.1288 means we fail to reject the null hypothesis test, we can't say there is a difference between the mean dog owner score between the active and cancel group.
+At alpha=0.02, a p-value of 0.1288 means we fail to reject the null hypothesis test, we can't say there is a difference between the mean dog owner score between the active and cancel group.

 ### Confidence interval
 In the above significance test, we conclude there is a likely a difference in mean wine lover score between the two group. <BR>

 But in order to convince other to take action on it, it is better to provide a confidence interval, the confidence interval provide more context on how much actually the difference is.

-Since this is a square root of the data, the range will be from 1 to 10.

 Creating a 95% Confidence Interval for the "wine lover" column yields: (-0.5099, -0.3687)

+Since this is a square root of the data, the range will be from 1 to 10 (Original numerical column is 1 to 99)

 A confidence interval like this mean:
 At a scale of 10, we are 95% confidence that the true mean difference between the active group and cancel group is between (-0.5099, -0.3687).
 In context, the lower the score, the more likely the person is a "Wine Lover", so the active group is more likely to be a wine person.